Hey guys and gals!

 It's normally blinking/patterning like a normal bike light, and if it detects danger, it does one of two actions, and sometimes both:

-So case '1' occurs when a car is on your trajectory, but has plenty of time/distance to respond.
+So case 1 and 2 occur when a car is on your trajectory, but has plenty of time/distance to respond.
 An example is rounding a corner, where their arc intersects with you, but they're still at distance.
 The system will start flashing, to make sure that they are aware of you.
+And it will let you, the person riding the bike, that you may be in danger and may need to act soon.

 So with all the background out, we're happy to say that last weekend, we actually proved out that this is possible, using slow/inefficient hardware (with a poor data path):